WXWX

-WXWX (96.3 FM) is a radio station licensed to the town of Marietta, Mississippi and owned by Flinn Broadcasting.
+WXWX 1 (96.3 FM) is a radio station licensed to the town of Marietta, Mississippi and owned by Mike Brandt, through licensee Southern Broadcasting LLC.
 It features a Top 40 (CHR) format known as Wild 96.3.
 The previous programming was a simulcast arrangement with country-formatted WADI, but the two stations have different owners and have coverage areas which overlap.

 History

 WXWX began broadcasting in 2008, and aired a sports format, as an affiliate of ESPN Radio.
 In summer 2016, the station dropped its sports format.
 It later adopted an alternative rock format, simulcasting "I96" WIVG in Tunica, Mississippi.

 As of November 25, 2022, the station flipped to Top 40/CHR as "Wild 96.3".